chidindu-ogbonna/covid-19-data.ng/README.md

 I have compiled this time series at a state level (starting from the 29th February 2020), meaning every state is represented in these files, including those without any known coronavirus case (Cross River & Kogi).

-Below is a screenshot of the confirmed csv files
+Below is a screenshot of the confirmed csv files, from the 10th of April up to the 29th

 ![confirmed cases](https://github.com/6ones/covid-19-data.ng/blob/master/images/screenshot%20confirmed%20cases.png)